 Our days are flexible so we are able to take advantage of different opportunities that come our way, but for the most part, we do our activities away from home in the mornings and early afternoons, when we have the most energy, and afternoons are generally spent at home for self-directed learning time.

 No two days are the same, as we have more opportunities than we seem to have time for, but here’s a general example to give you an idea.
 Our days usually start with the kids waking up when their bodies are ready to.
-They have a light snack and then play with Legos, Brainbox, draw, or make a stop-motion video with Legos and our digital camera, or some other quiet activity while we get up and around.
+They have a light snack and then they might play with Legos or Brainbox, do some artwork, make a stop-motion video with Legos and our digital camera, or some other quiet activity while we get up and around.
 The kids will then help me make pancakes or scones, or a similar breakfast.
 This is a great practical lesson in reading, math, science, and teamwork, as well as an opportunity to learn some very important life skills.
-After breakfast we do dishes and then, depending on the day, either go to karate or swimming lessons, have a playdate, go on an outing, or meet up with our homeschooling group, unless it’s a home day.
-If It’s a home day, the mornings are usually spent reading together; playing games; doing an art project; playing at the park across the street or in the backyard; or playing Freeze Dance, practicing their karate sequence, or other indoor physical activity if the weather prevents us from going outside.
+After breakfast we do dishes and then, depending on the day, either go to karate or swimming lessons, have a playdate, go on an outing, or meet up with our homeschooling group.
+The above photo is from when our homeschooling group went on a pony-riding outing.

-After lunch we are usually back home, and we usually have a quiet/create time, when the boys might do Reading Eggs, art lessons, activity/workbooks, do some beading or crocheting, origami, a collage, or a similar quiet activity.
-They might play Legos for a little while, building cranes, police We also have a Lego Ideas books for inspiration on what kinds of things to build.
-The kids might play an imaginary game together, often using costumes, Lego, Mobilo, and props made out of whatever they can find in the art closet (we collect paper towel rolls, egg cartons, cardboard, bubble wrap, bits of fabric, lace, etc. for such purposes) to accompany their play.
-If it’s been a full-on day with lots of physical activity, we might watch a documentary or other educational show.
-Usually we go back outside for a little while before having a clean-up of the boys’ room and living areas before starting dinner, which builds teamwork, encourages responsibility, and again, teaches important life lessons on self-care.
+After lunch we are usually back home, and we usually have a quiet/create time, when the kids might read, write a story or in their journal, do online art lessons or artwork, do some activity/work books, do some beading or crocheting, make something out of origami, or a similar quiet activity.
+(This started when at least one of my children still took an afternoon nap, and it was beneficial to all of us, so we continued it even once everyone had outgrown their naps.)
+Later, they might play Minecraft or other video game, or play an imaginary game together, often using costumes, Lego, Mobilo, and props made out of whatever they can find in the art closet (we collect paper towel rolls, egg cartons, cardboard, bubble wrap, bits of fabric, lace, etc. for such purposes) to accompany their play.
+We might play a game or go outside and play in the backyard or park across the street, or we might watch a documentary or other educational show.
+Sometimes we’ll make cookies and watch a movie.
+Usually we’ll have a tidy-up of the living areas before starting dinner, and the children help me with chores as needed as well throughout the day.
+Basically, we hang out and have fun.

-While most learning happens organically and is in context with where the kids’ interests have taken them, we do also provide science experiment kits, as well as often finding ourselves in the middle of impromptu collective learning when one of the boys asks a question about something that the internet can offer a lesson for.
+While most learning happens organically and is in context with where the kids’ interests have taken them, we do also provide science experiment kits, as well as often finding ourselves in the middle of impromptu collective learning when one of the kids asks a question about something that the internet can offer a lesson for.
 We will Google their question and learn all about whatever it is they’re wondering about, and we might take a trip to the library down the road to get more books on the topic.
-Michael, who is two years younger than Gabriel, also pays close attention to Gabriel’s organic learning experiences.
+Even though they have different interests, the kids often pay close attention to what we’re learning about when we’re Googling something that one of the other kids has found interesting.
+I have learned lots of new things right along with them!

-So as you can see, learning is something that happens all day, every day.
+So as you can see, learning is something that happens all day, every day, effortlessly and organically.